ShayneVi/Online-Fix-Store-App/README.md

 **Fix Not Working?**
 - The game may have updated, requiring a newer fix
+- Your anti-virus may have flagged and quarantine the onlinefix64.dll - To fix that either turn off your anti-virus the time that you play, or make an exclusion, so the game's folder is not monitored anymore.
 - Contact me for assistance

 **Game Missing?**